640 South State StreetDover, Delaware 19901

 Meconium gives the amniotic fluid a greenish color.
 This is called meconium staining.
 If meconium has been in the amniotic fluid for a long time, your baby may have yellowed skin and nails.

-Your baby’s health care provider will likely recommend treatment for meconium aspiration based on:
+Treatment will depend on your child’s symptoms, age, and general health.
+It will also depend on how severe the condition is.
+Your baby’s healthcare provider will likely recommend treatment for meconium aspiration based on:

-It’s important to know if your baby has been exposed to meconium to prevent severe aspiration problems.
+It’s important to know if your baby has been exposed to meconium to prevent severe breathing problems.
 A procedure called amnioinfusion may be used during labor if you have meconium-stained amniotic fluid.
-During this procedure, your health care provider inserts a small tube into your uterus through the vagina.
-Sterile fluid is put into the womb through the tube to help thin the thick meconium.
+During this procedure, your healthcare provider puts a small tube into your uterus through the vagina.
+Sterile fluid is put into the womb through the tube to help thin out the thick meconium.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.